boq-ghcp-demos/travel-agent-demo-app/demos/DEVOPS-AGENT_MODE_DEMO_GUIDE.md

 # DEVOPS - AGENT MODE DEMO

-We have a sample web app in "https://github.com/boq-ghcp-demos/travel-agent-demo-app" and want to do a simple deployment to Azure App Service.
+We have a sample web app at "https://github.com/boq-ghcp-demos/travel-agent-demo-app" and want to do a simple deployment to Azure App Service.

+**Note:** Make sure you have got enough quota in this region.
+Alternatively choose the region where you have required quota.

 ## PART 1 - Provisioning the infrastructure for DEV, PREPROD and PROD environments using Bicep

 **PROMPT:**
-Please generate a Bicep template that creates:
+Please generate a Bicep template that creates infrastructure in Azure for a wweb app located at "https://github.com/boq-ghcp-demos/travel-agent-demo-app":
 - 3 resource groups:  <br/>
   rg-travel-agent-demo-dev   <br/>
   rg-travel-agent-demo-preprod   <br/>